 If you are repairing a Duomatic Model 102 with a damaged axle cone, spare parts can be difficult to find.
-But the axle cone for a Dreigang H3111 or SRAM T3 can also be used if a washer is placed on the back side.
-The shape of the cone might look a little different, but the size and shape of the actual bearing contact "point" / track is exactly the same on the two:
+But the axle cone for a Dreigang H3111 or SRAM T3 can also be used if a washer is placed on the back side to support the dust cap and provide the proper distance to the lock nut.
+The shape of the cone might look a little different, but the left side of the cone is recessed a bit, so the distance and shape of the actual bearing contact point is exactly the same on the two:

 Profile comparison with spacer added:

 An example of a Duomatic bearing repair with 12 loose balls and an axle fitted with a SRAM T3 axle cone (SRAM part number 00 0391 022 000).
 The extra spacer washer is not visible, but it is sitting under the axle dust shield.
 The photo was taken before the driver dust shield was pressed into the driver cup, to better show how the loose bearing balls are held into position with grease during assembly:

 The switch to loose balls can be used as a repair when a spare part ball ring is unavailable, but it can also be considered an "upgrade" of the driver bearing, as more balls will distribute the load of the bearing on more contact points, making the bearing more resilient.
 Also, if the driver bearing track has some damage or pitting and a replacement driver cannot be found, more ball contact points will at least make the bearing run a little smoother, saving a hub that would otherwise not be in good enough shape to be used.

 Page last updated 2021-08-22 20:45.
 Some rights reserved (CC by 3.0)